GeoChemFoam/GeoChemFoam/README.md

 - Phase transition
 - Wettability alteration

 The GeoChemFoam source code is hosted on [bitbucket](https://bitbucket.org/HWUCarbonates/workspace/projects/GCF).
-A precompiled docker of the latest version is also available on the [docker hub] (https://hub.docker.com/r/jcmaes/geochemfoam).
+A precompiled docker of the latest version is also available on the [docker hub](https://hub.docker.com/r/jcmaes/geochemfoam).